St. Louis Roof Replacement

 Newer construction west of the river.
 Growing population, growing hail exposure.
 Many homeowners are going through their first insurance claim after a storm.

-We walk homeowners through the insurance process carefully, covering damage documentation, scope, and adjuster meetings.
+We walk homeowners through damage documentation carefully, covering photos, measurements, scope notes, and carrier-ready roof details.
 Class 4 upgrades during replacement often make sense here because these homes are likely to see more storms before the roof cycles again.

 Florissant, Hazelwood, Bridgeton (North County)